Join the Department of Interior's Office of Natural Resources Revenue!

 The information contained in your resume and supporting documentation will be compared to your responses to the assessment questionnaire to determine the degree to which you meet the following competencies (previously referred to as, knowledge, skills, and abilities) required of this position:

-Analytical Thinking : Able to breakdown raw information and undefined problems into specific, workable components that, in turn, clearly identify the issues at hand.
-Makes logical conclusion, anticipates obstacles, and considers different approaches that are relevant to the decision making process.
+ANALYTICAL THINKING: Able to breakdown raw information and undefined problems into specific, workable components that, in turn, clearly identify the issues at hand.
+Makes logical conclusion anticipates obstacles, and considers different approaches that are relevenat to the decision making process.

-Interpersonal Skills : Shows understanding, friendliness, courtesy, tact, empathy, concern, and politeness to others; develops and maintains effective relationships with others; may include effectively dealing with individuals who are difficult, hostile, or distressed; relates well to people from varied backgrounds and different situations; is sensitive to cultural diversity, race, gender, disabilities, and other individual differences.
-HOW YOU WILL BE EVALUATED:
+INTERPERSONAL SKILLS: Shows understanding, friendliness, courtesy, tact, empathy, concern, and politeness to others; develops and maintains effective relationships with others; may include effectively dealing with individuals who are difficult, hostile, or distressed; relates well to people from varied backgrounds and different situations; is sensitive to cultural diversity, race, gender, disabilities, and other individual differences .

 Please ensure you answer all questions accurately.
 Your responses are subject to verification.
 In support of your responses provided in the Assessment Questionnaire, your resume should include verbiage that describes your experience relative to the position for which you are applying and provide examples that show the depth of knowledge, level of skill, or degree of ability you possess.
 If your application does not support your responses to the questionnaire or your application is not complete, it may affect your evaluation or result in your name being removed from further consideration.